CookEditors/NOS/_posts/2016-08-12-netlify-and-the-noob-developer.md

 This is where it gets stupid simple.
 Go to your Finder on your computer.
 Find your generated \_site folder or wherever your particular brand of static site generator outputs the fully generated HTML, CSS, JS, etc.

-Do the old click-to-select-and-drag that fold (the \_site or whatever) from your Finder window to the Manuel Deploy box.
+Do the old click-to-select-and-drag that folder (the \_site or whatever) from your Finder window to the Manuel Deploy box.
 Release the mouse button and then watch the magic happen.

 Netlify works behind the scenes to examine your site files and determine if there are any issues with them.
 If not, it creates a new site on Netlify with some goofy name like upholster-alice or monkey-canisters, or whatev (really a fun part, I think).